ProcursusTeam/Procursus/LINUX.md

 - You need: clang (>=3.4) and everything Procursus normally needs.
 Get clang with apt.

 2. Get iOS SDK
 - You're going to need an iOS 13 SDK.
-Since you're on Linux, you're going to have to download an _unpatched_ SDK, and add C++ standard libraries to it.
+Since you're on Linux, you're going to have to download a SDK, and add C++ standard libraries to it.
 ```
 TEMPSDKFOLDER=$(mktemp -d)
 mkdir $TEMPSDKFOLDER/tmp